diazrenata/scadsanalysis/analysis/rev_prototyping/additional_metrics_results.md

   - The BLACK points are for raw SADs.
 The BLUE dots are for SADs corrected for nondetection of rare species.
 The RED dots are for SADs resampled via jacknife resampling.
-  - Note that a lot of FIA stuff hasn’t finished running, so don’t take those panels seriously.

 Interpretation: